-Greenman’s understanding of the German fund model, where predictable income rather speculative capital increases are responsible for the creation of investor returns, is the origin of Greenman’s investment Philosophy.
+Greenman’s understanding of the German fund model helped form the origin of Greenman's Investment Philosphy where predictable income rather than speculative capital increases are responsible for the creation of investor returns.

 The foundations for any investment policy, especially within the context of the recent poor performance of the Irish investment market, should be the desire to protect investor funds.
-Greenman, again, having borrowed from German fund model where excessive risk taking are absent from all but the most opportunistic funds, have implemented measures which are designed to ensure the protection investors and their funds.
+Greenman have adopted the German fund model where excessive risk taking is absent from all but the most opportunistic funds and have implemented measures which are designed to ensure the protection of investors and their funds.

-Greenman’s desire is to generate investors with annual income from predictable rental surpluses while ensuring the impact of any variables, beyond Greenman’s control, are reduced to a minimum.
+Greenman’s desire is to generate annual income from predictable rental surpluses while ensuring the impact of any variables, beyond Greenman’s control, are reduced to a minimum.
 Security

 Greenman’s primary concern, at all times, must be the protection of investor funds.
 All investment decisions must only be made after Greenman are confident that adequate measures to protect investor funds have been implemented.
 Transparency